whage/thesis/thesis.md

 To generate efficient machine code, precise knowledge about the size of the data is required.
 This can be derived from static type information - memory size and layout.
 Languages without static typing cannot be compiled as efficiently, all data representations must fit a default size.

+> In general, accurate type information at compile time leads to the
+> application of the appropriate operations at run time without the need of expensive tests.
+>
+> [@cardelli-96, p.
+6]

 If a language's type system doesn't allow casts between incompatible pointer types, then those can't point to the same location in memory which in turn guarantees that load/store operations through those pointers cannot interfere.